licht1stein/repo-hydra.el/README.md

 ## Versioning
-This library uses break versioning: https://github.com/ptaoussanis/encore/blob/master/BREAK-VERSIONING.md, this means that upgrading from 1.0.x to 1.0.whatever is always non-breaking, upgrading to 1.1.x might break something small, and upgrading to 2.x.x will break something big.
+This library uses [break versioning](https://github.com/ptaoussanis/encore/blob/master/BREAK-VERSIONING.md), this means that upgrading from 1.0.x to 1.0.whatever is always non-breaking, upgrading to 1.1.x might break something small, and upgrading to 2.x.x will break something big.